datavis-tech/reactive-model/README.md

   c: ["b", increment]
 });
 ```
+In this example, if `a` is assigned to the value 1 and a digest occurs, the value of `c` after the digest will be 3.

 <a name="digest" href="#digest">#</a> <i>ReactiveModel</i>.<b>digest</b>()

 Synchronously evaluates the data dependency graph.

-This function is exposed on the `ReactiveModel` constructor function rather than the `ReactiveModel` instance, because there is a singleton data dependency graph shared by all reactive model instances.
+This function is exposed on the `ReactiveModel` constructor function rather than the `ReactiveModel` instance because there is a singleton data dependency graph shared by all reactive model instances.
 This approach was taken to enable reactive functions that take input from one model and yield output on another (via [bind](#bind)).

 The term "digest" was chosen because it is already in common use within the AngularJS community and refers to almost exactly the same operation - see [AngularJS $digest()](https://docs.angularjs.org/api/ng/type/$rootScope.Scope#$digest).

-<a name="getter-setters" href="#getter-setters">#</a> <i>getter-setters</i>
+<a name="getter-setters" href="#getter-setters">#</a> getter-setters

 Every tracked property is made available on the model object as a [chainable getter-setter function](http://bost.ocks.org/mike/chart/#reconfiguration).

 A property is considered "tracked" after it is

- * used as an input property to a reactive function,
+ * used as an input property of a reactive function,
- * used as an output property to a reactive function, or
+ * used as an output property of a reactive function, or
  * added as a public property.

-Assuming there is a tracked property `a`, we can set it using its getter-setter like this:
+For example, assuming there is a tracked property `a`, we can set it using its getter-setter like this:

 ```javascript
 model.a(5);